Aruba: Flora and fauna

 The landscape is characterised by common xeric scrublands featuring various cacti, thorny shrubs, and evergreen plants.
 Notably, aloe vera is also found on the island, and its economic significance has led to its inclusion on the coat of arms of Aruba.
 Cacti include Melocactus and Opuntia, with Opuntia stricta being prominent.
 Drought-tolerant trees like Caesalpinia coriaria and Vachellia tortuosa are present.
 The isolation from the South America mainland contributed to the evolution of multiple endemic species.
-The island provides a habitat for unique wildlife, including the endemic Aruban whiptail, Aruba rattlesnake, as well as subspecies of Aruban burrowing owl and Brown-throated parakeet.
+The island provides a habitat for unique wildlife, including the endemic Aruban whiptail, Aruba rattlesnake, as well as subspecies of Aruban burrowing owl and brown-throated parakeet.

 Climate and natural hazards

 According to the Köppen climate classification, Aruba is characterised by a hot semi-arid climate (Köppen BSh), characterised by limited rainfall, totalling just 500 mm annually.
 Notably, Aruba remains dry even during its supposed rainy season.
 Rainfall can be highly variable, ranging from as little as 150 mm during strong El Niño years (e.g. 1911/1912, 1930/1931, 1982/1983, 1997/1998) to over 1000 mm in La Niña years, such as 1933/1934, 1970/1971 or 1988/1989.

 An exception to the general aridity is observed during the short rainy season from September to January.
-During this period, the southward retreat of the Intertropical Convergence Zone leads to more frequent moist northeasterly winds.
+During this period, the southward retreat of the Intertropical Convergence Zone leads to more frequent moist north-easterly winds.
 Aruba is positioned south of the Main Development Region for tropical cyclones and generally avoids the direct impact of these storms.
 However, late in the 2020 Atlantic hurricane season, the island was affected by two hurricanes in their early stages.

-In Oranjestad, mean monthly temperatures remain consistently moderate, with little variation (low diurnal temperature variation) ranging from 27.0 °C to 29.6 C. This temperature stability is moderated by the constant trade winds originating from the northeast, sweeping in from the Atlantic Ocean.
+In Oranjestad, mean monthly temperatures remain consistently moderate, with little variation (low diurnal temperature variation) ranging from 27.0 C to 29.6 C. This temperature stability is moderated by the constant trade winds originating from the north-east, sweeping in from the Atlantic Ocean.